open-goal/open-goal.github.io/documentation/usage/texture_replacement.md

 ### Using the OpenGOAL Launcher

 Click on the gear icon in the bottom left of the launcher to get to the Settings page of the launcher.
-Then click on the button labeled Open App Directory, this should open up a folder with your systems file manager.
+Then click on the button labeled `Open App Directory`, this should open up a folder with your systems file manager.
 Inside of this directory open the `data` folder and create a folder called `texture_replacements` .
 The directory structure should be

 ```
 data/texture_replacements/page_name/texture_name.png